cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-vagrant.markdown

-If your system lacks this support you will need to choose another computer to take advantage of the 64-bit virtual machines or [install CFEngine using a different approach][General installation#More Detailed Installation guides].
+If your system lacks this support you will need to choose another computer to take advantage of the 64-bit virtual machines or [install CFEngine using a different approach][General installation#More detailed installation guides].

 ## Overview

 1. Install Vagrant
 2. Install Virtualbox
 3. Start the CFEngine Enterprise Vagrant Environment
-4. Log in to the Mission Portal
+4. Log in to the mission portal
 5. Stop CFEngine Enterprise
 5. Uninstall